harshinijayy/Yelp-Dataset-Database-Performance-Analysis/README.md

 - MongoDB pipelines are powerful but require more setup and suffer in performance without indexing.
 - Relational databases remain ideal for structured analytics, while NoSQL systems may be better for nested, frequently updated data.

+## Note
+Project code and queries can be shared upon request.
+They are not publicly included here due to course policies, as this project was submitted for academic credit.